The Sexual Orientation of Transwomen

 The sample size is generally small and the variance between studies is substantial, making it hard to develop a "rule of thumb".
 There is also a probability that the woman's true sexual preference may not be reflected in the option that she selected.
 Overall, the best that can be concluded is that about half of post-SRS women classify themselves as heterosexual and choose male partners, but also a large number either prefer female partners or are amenable to them.
 As such, their sexuality profile seems to be very similar to genetically XX ciswomen.

-A major weakness in the available studies is the age of the participants.
-A very inexact analysis of the available evidence would suggest that age of transition has a strong correlation to sexual orientation of transwomen.
-A large proportion of MTF transsexuals who have surgery while still under age 30 categorise themselves as a heterosexual woman.
+Age Matters A large proportion of MTF transsexuals who have surgery while still under age 30 categorise themselves as a heterosexual woman.
 Some of these are undoubtedly the rather rare "genuine transsexual", who has from an early age considered themselves to be a female and sought hormones and surgery as soon as possible.
 Controversially - as discussed below - there also seems to be a substantial number of highly driven young homosexual men who decide to live as a woman.
 Sexual orientations tend to be far more diverse among transition'ers over 30.
 But a clear trend as age increases is having lesbian relationships with a former female partner or other transsexual women.
 Based upon the limited available evidence it can be suspected:

 A)